Careers with NSHE

 Apply at Workday for the Chief Human Resources Officer

-Learn more about the Executive Assistant to the Chancellor position and apply through workday.com
+Learn more about the Deputy Chief Internal Auditor position and apply through workday.com

 Job Description

-The Nevada System of Higher Education (NSHE) invites applications and nominations for the position of Executive Assistant to the Chancellor.
-This is a renewable, full-time, non-tenured, administrative position and reports to the Chancellor.
-The position will be located in Las Vegas, Nevada.
+The Nevada System of Higher Education (NSHE) invites applications and nominations for the position of Deputy Chief Internal Auditor.
+This is a renewable, full-time, non-tenured, administrative position and reports to the Chief Internal Auditor.
+The position may be located in either Las Vegas or Reno, Nevada.

 *This position offers a competitive compensation package commensurate with the candidate’s education, experience, and certification/training.
 In addition to base salary, employees enjoy a comprehensive benefits package that includes: